-The module can log files on the micro SD Card in this socket.
+The module can log files on the micro-SD Card in this socket.
 See section 4.6 for a description of the SD Card logging on the mosaic module.

-8 Evaluation Kit: mosaic-go
+8 Evaluation Kit: mosaic-go Version 1

 The mosaic-go Evaluation Kit is composed of the mosaic module soldered on an interface board inside a metallic housing.
+This section describes the first version of the mosaic-go.
+In the 2025-2026 timeframe, that version will be gradually replaced with the version described in chapter 9.

-Mosaic-go part number:
+Mosaic-go (version 1) part number: